Artist: Young Jeezy

 You can hear the lack of organic excitement you’d get from juicing a grapefruit

 Silly?
-Well at least then you’re giving me a vantage point instead of just moistening the sideline of black culture with ambiguous jargon so you don’t upset anyone.
+Well at least it’s a vantage point instead of you just standing there, moistening the sideline of black culture with ambiguous jargon so you don’t upset anyone.
 Maybe if you took half a second to remember it’s possible to write without sounding like NPR’s anus, you wouldn’t swing with goofy-ass nonsense like this:

 “Nothing much is visibly wrong with Thug Motivation 103”